dladden/next-openai-blog-generator/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-OpenAI's "Conversational AI" framework is designed to facilitate dynamic and interactive conversations.
+# OpenAI's "Conversational AI" framework is designed to facilitate dynamic and interactive conversations.

-Roles:
+## Roles:

 User: The User is you or the person interacting with the system.
 You provide input to the conversation and receive responses from the Assistant.
 Your inputs can be in the form of messages or prompts, and they guide the direction of the conversation.